Town Hall railway station, Sydney: Station configuration

 Town Hall has two platform levels, each with three platforms – physically two island platforms, but set up so that one faces two tracks and the other faces the other track.
 Each platform has one lift in the centre connecting the concourse with the platforms, providing Easy Access for wheelchairs.
 These facilities were constructed in 1999.
 The lower-level platforms (4 to 6) have 4 escalators to the concourse.
 As the platform is not wide enough, the escalators are in a cross configuration, with two at either end of the platform and another two at the centre.
 The escalator directions can be changed by staff throughout the day as the passenger flow dictates.
 The upper-level platforms have stairs up to the concourse.
 There are also small staircases linking the two platform levels.

 The concourse is above the two platform levels and immediately below street level.
-The station is linked to nearby shopping centres including the Queen Victoria Building, The Galeries, Town Hall Square, Pavilion Plaza and, Woolworths Supermarket.
+The station is linked to nearby shopping centres including the Queen Victoria Building, The Galeries, Town Hall Square, Pavilion Plaza and, Woolworths.
 There are also several exits up to each side of George Street.

 Opened in 2024, the Sydney Metro line includes another station located at Gadigal.